 The trial would prove just a footnote to the career of Boston Globe reporter Henry Trickey.
 Shortly after the Barnaby case, he was assigned to cover the gruesome murder of two people, thought to be at the hands of their daughter: Lizzie Borden.

 The problem with the story was it was fabricated.
 And in the Borden case Trickey wasn’t a paid witness in a courthouse far away in the wild west.
-His false reports were quickly discovered, and he fled to Canada under a false name.
+His false reports were quickly discovered, and he fled to Canada under an alias.
 There he “fell” under the wheels of a train and died.

 As for John Conrad, his marriage to Mabel disintegrated into a he-said/she-said rowdy fight with accusations of adultery all around.
-By 1895 they were divorced and John was well on to his way to concluding his life as a drunken reprobate.
+By 1895 they were divorced.
+John was then well on to his way to concluding his life as a drunken reprobate.

-The Barnaby murder has been chronicled in many books, including Death in the Mail by Martin Day and American State Trials: A Collection of the Important and Interesting Criminal Trials
+The Barnaby murder has been chronicled in many books, including Death in the Mail by Martin Day and American State Trials: A Collection of the Important and Interesting Criminal Trials.
+This story last updated in 2021.